 Why are buildings listed?

-When properties or other structures are listed, they are added to the National Heritage List for England which holds the official records for listed buildings, scheduled monuments, Registered Parks and Gardens, Registered Battlefields and Protected Wrecks.
+The National Heritage List for England actively includes properties and other structures in its official records for listed buildings, scheduled monuments, Registered Parks and Gardens, Registered Battlefields, and Protected Wrecks when they achieve listed status.

 Owning a listed property is both a privilege and a responsibility.
 In a survey conducted last year by Historic England, almost half of listed property owners had lived in their homes for 20 years or more, testament that these properties are much loved and treasured.
 But there are responsibilities that come with owning a listed property, and here we explore these and look at why buildings and structures are listed.